Diabetes - type 2Type 2 diabetes; Maturity onset diabetes; Noninsulin-dependent diabetes, DM2, Type 2 DM

 Diabetes affects the heart in many ways:

-- Both type 1 and 2 diabetes speed the progression of atherosclerosis (hardening of the arteries).
+- Both type 1 and 2 diabetes speed the progression of atherosclerosis (deposition of fat inside arteries), which is a major risk factor for heart disease and stroke.
 Diabetes is often associated with low HDL (good cholesterol) and high triglycerides.
 This can lead to coronary artery disease, heart attack, or stroke.

 - High blood pressure is more common in people with diabetes than those without the condition.